Trump is impeached, again, with the country even more at war over his presidency

 House Minority Leader Kevin McCarthy (R-Calif.), who supported efforts to challenge the electoral college count even after the marauders had desecrated the Capitol, warned that impeaching Trump would further divide a divided nation, saying this was not the time to “fan the flames of partisan division.”

-That sounded like a hollow call for unity from someone who, in the past few days, has been weighing the costs to his party and his own political future as he and his colleagues have seen one corporation after another announce that they would not make political contributions to politicians who sought to overturn the election.
+That sounded like a hollow call for unity from someone who, in the past few days, has been weighing the costs to his party and his own political future as he and his colleagues have seen one corporation after another announce they would not make political contributions to politicians who sought to overturn the election.
 After allying himself closely to the president, McCarthy said Wednesday that Trump bore “some responsibility” for the attack on the Capitol, a measure of the shifting political winds.

 To Democrats, the question was not whether impeachment would further divide the country — rather, it was one of accountability.
 With or without impeachment, the country under Trump has moved steadily toward ever-greater hostility and, among part of Trump’s base, more open talk of redressing grievances with the use of violence.